Classic motoring events, vehicle restorations, news, museum visits and other bits and pieces from Perth, Western Australia

 The unkillable Lanz Bulldog

 In the aftermath of the Great War, Germany began to work towards the mechanization of its agricultural sector.
-One of the companies that made a positive contribution was Heinrich Lanz of Mannheim.
-Lanz had been manufacturing ploughs, harvesters and other farm machinery since the late nineteenth century.
+One of the companies that made a positive contribution to this goal was Heinrich Lanz of Mannheim.
+Lanz had been manufacturing plows, harvesters and other farm machinery since the late nineteenth century.
 Their first tractor was an extremely simple affair.
 Powered by a single cylinder, horizontally aligned, two-stroke diesel engine that was able to run on poor quality crude oil.
 Unlike petrol engines, a diesel engine does not use an ignition system or a spark plug for combustion, but the heat created by compression of air within the combustion chamber ignites the fuel mixture.
 When the piston reaches top dead centre and compression has reached its apex, a tiny amount of fuel is introduced to the chamber which spontaneously detonates on contact with the super-heated compressed air.
 The advantage of the diesel engine is its simplicity and its fuel economy.
 The downside of these engines is that they need an external force/energy to initiate combustion.

 The Lanz Bulldog, which became the generic name for a large series of tractors of differing sizes, used the hot bulb method of ignition.
 This involved heating a conductive metal rod that connected to the combustion chamber, until the rod was red hot.
 The red hot ignition rod facilitated the initial combustion when the operator crank-started the tractor.
 Once the combustion process started, it would become self-sustaining (see video below).